jduimovich/dance-standard-pipelines/README.md

 # Install

 1. To use these pipelines, copy the appropriate build from ./pac into .tekton and customize as needed.

-    - `docker-build-shared` uses dockerfiles to build your app and will use a shared configuration for automatic pipeline updates
+    - `docker-build-shared` uses dockerfiles to build your app
     - `nodejs-build` node - npm based build for node.js
-    - java-build -  s2i-java builder
+    - `java-build` -  s2i-java builder

+    - PaC Pipeline Runs marked `shared` will use a shared configuration for automatic pipeline updates from your centrally managed Standard Pipelines

 3. Modify the copied files using the placeholders names in template format for the specifics for your application